J.P. Morgan vs charles schwab

 - Options

-- Mutual and exchange traded funds
+- Mutual funds and exchange-traded funds

-- Fixed income assets
+- Fixed-income assets

 Schwab: